cagrimmett/apple_photos_analysis/README.md

   - D3.js
   - matplotlib

-## extract_metadata_from_photos_app.scpt
+## all.scpt
-This file takes the date and location information from all of your photos in Photos.app on Mac OS X and writes them to a file called `photo_dates_location.csv` with the proper headers inside the same folder where this script is stored.

-It then opens the file with TextWrangler and runs two find and replace functions to clean up the formatting of the file.
-TextWrangler then saves the file and quits.

-Then this launches `count_days.py` with the Python launcher, which counts the number of times a day is used and then plots it with `matplotlib`
+This is the AppleScript that contains the instructions for running everything from beginning to end.
+It runs each of the individual scripts below then launches the resulting images in Preview.

 ### How to use

-Open this file with `Script Editor.app`, which is usually in `Applications/Utilities`.
+Open `all.scpt` with `Script Editor.app`, which is usually in `Applications/Utilities`.
 Press "Run" or hit cmd + R. Depending on the size of your photo library, it might take anywhere from a few seconds to a few minutes.
 It took 37 seconds for my 8275 photos.

-You'll see TextWrangler flash by for a second, then Python should launch, run the counts, then produce two charts and save them to the `img` folder.
+You'll see TextWrangler flash by for a second, then the Python script will run the counts in the background, then Preview will launch and show two charts with your data.
 They should look look something like this:
 ![Number of photos taken on each day of the week](img/weekdays_bar_example.png)
 ![Percentage of photos by weekday](img/weekdays_pie_example.png)

+## The Scripts

+###  extract_metadata_from_photos_app.scpt
+This file takes the date and location information from all of your photos in Photos.app on Mac OS X and writes them to a file called `photo_dates_location.csv` with the proper headers inside the same folder where this script is stored.

+### reformat_with_textwrangler.scpt
+This AppleScript opens the CSV generated above in TextWrangler and runs two find and replace functions to clean up the formatting of the file.
+TextWrangler then saves the file and quits.

+### count_days.py
+This Python script reads the cleaned-up CSV, counts how many photos were taken on each of the days of the week, then uses [matplotlob](http://matplotlib.org) to make bar and pie charts out of the resulting data.
+These charts are then saved to the `img` folder.

 ## Dependencies